 Market risks come in three flavors: recession risk, economic shock risk, and risks within the market itself.
-Thus far, this update has dealt only with the latter, but I think it makes sense to incorporate the former as well, for a more inclusive look at what the risks are.
+So, what do these risks look like for June?
+Let’s take a closer look at the numbers.

 Economic shock risk

 There are two major systemic factors—the price of oil and the price of money (better known as interest rates)—that drive the economy and the financial markets, and they have a proven ability to derail them.
 Both have been causal factors in previous bear markets and warrant close attention.

 The price of oil.
 Typically, oil prices cause disruption when they spike.
 This is a warning sign of both a recession and a bear market.

 A quick price spike like we saw in 2017 (it did not appear to reach a problem level and was short lived) is not necessarily an indicator of trouble.
 The subsequent decline also took this indicator well out of the trouble zone.
 Although prices have started to rise again, the increase is still short of the trouble zone.
 This increase, along with recent pullbacks, suggests that while the risks from this measure are rising, they are not yet material or immediate.
 Therefore, the indicator remains at a green light, although we are getting closer to a high risk level.

 The price of money.
 I cover interest rates in the economic update, but they warrant a look here as well.

 The yield curve spread stayed steady in May, leaving it close to the post-crisis low in December.
 It is still well outside the trouble zone, and the immediate risk remains low.
 The fact that the spread remains close to the lows, in combination with the Fed’s expected rate increases, suggests that this remains something to watch.
 I am leaving this measure at a green light for now, but you can see a shade of yellow.

 Signal: Green light (with a shade of yellow)

 Beyond the economy, we can also learn quite a bit by examining the market itself.
 For our purposes, two things are important: